 1983 – 1986 - Earth Medicine Festivals – I organized large gatherings with teachers like Ellen White, Rosemary Gladstar, myself and other local teachers.

 1983 – Shamanic Herbal Apprenticeship with Ellen White, a Coast Salish Elder.
 Other teachers of Shamanism have been: Joan Halifax, Sun Bear, Brant Secunda & Rolling Thunder.
+In 1986 Sandy joined me in our studies with Ellen.

 Dr. Ellen White, or Kwulasulwut (Many Stars) is a Coast Salish Elder, teacher, author, story-teller and medicine woman widely known for her dedication to education as key to social change and community building.
 Dr. White is a member of the Snuneymuxw First Nation in Nanaimo, B.C.
 In 2011 she was the recipient of The Order of B.C.
 Award and in 2016 Dr. White was added as a member to the Order of Canada for her work as Elder and community leader, and for her efforts to preserve the Hul'qumi'num language.